top of page

 When someone dismisses a suggestion or viewpoint, they are essentially disregarding it without giving it thorough thought or consideration.
 This dismissal can stem from various reasons, including skepticism, disagreement, or a belief that the subject matter is not worth further attention.
 It's important to note that while dismissing certain ideas or arguments can be a natural part of decision-making and discourse, it should be done judiciously and with an open mind to ensure that valid perspectives are not unfairly sidelined.

-Example sentences of dismiss
+Example sentences containing dismiss

 1. The manager decided to dismiss the employee for repeated tardiness.